 Nutri Ninja vs Magic Bullet

-There’s a good chance if you’re shopping between these two blenders you’re a customer with a particular need.
+If you’re trying to decide between the Nutri Ninja vs the Magic Bullet, there’s a good chance you’re someone with a particular need.
 While both blenders have similar designs, and are made with the same on-the-go convenience in mind, they don’t necessarily suit the same type of consumer.
 Depending on how often you use your blender, what types of ingredients go into it and what type of consistency you prefer, one could be better than the other.

 The Nutri Ninja and Magic Bullet are designed to make individual servings rather than big batches at a time.
 Both blenders use screw-on blade caps that can be readily replaced with a screw-on cap to transform what was just your blending container into a smoothie cup to-go.
 The biggest difference however is that Nutri Ninja models are equipped with a more powerful motor which starts at 900 watts, compared to the Magic Bullet (which comes in at 200 watts).
 However, for the right consumer, the Magic Bullet offers excellent bang-for-your-buck.